NuGet/Home/proposed/2022/globalpackagereference.md

   <ItemDefinitionGroup Condition="'$(ManagePackageVersionsCentrally)' == 'true' And '$(RestoreEnableGlobalPackageReference)' != 'false'">
     <GlobalPackageReference>
       <!--
-        Default global package references to only consume the Analyzers and Build logic in a package.
+        Default global package references to only consume the Analyzers and Build logic in a package, which is the same for development dependencies.
 This helps ensure that the package assets are not passed to the compiler or copied to the output directory.
 Having a compile-time reference to a package for all projects in a tree is not recommended.
 You should only have "global" references to packages that are used for build.
       -->
-      <IncludeAssets Condition="'$(RestoreEnableGlobalPackageReferenceIncludeAssetsBuildAnalyzers)' != 'false'">Analyzers;Build;BuildMultitargeting;BuildTransitive</IncludeAssets>
+      <IncludeAssets Condition="'$(RestoreEnableGlobalPackageReferenceIncludeAssetsBuildAnalyzers)' != 'false'">runtime;build;native;contentfiles;analyzers</IncludeAssets>
       <!--
         Default global package references to have all assets private.
 This is because global package references are generally stuff like versioning, signing, etc and should not flow to downstream